kristajg/cozy-holiday/README.md

   example: ```<CozyHoliday hideIcons={['fire', 'eggnog', 'cat']} />```

-  prop name: fireSoundOn
+  prop name: fireSoundOn<br/>
-  type: boolean
+  type: boolean<br/>
   description: If you don't love the soothing sound of a crackling fireplace you totally don't have to listen to it.
-This isn't Tik Tok.
+This isn't Tik Tok.<br/>
-  options:
+  options:<br/>
   - true (default)
   - false
   example: ```<CozyHoliday fireSoundOn={false} />```